DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 > For those who come across this, dont share.
 > Reason: not professional, personal and controversial
 > Content of this page is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+you are ego
+ego must not be in the way of (personal) progresion it is beneficial if the ego is pragmatic the ego must overcome itself in order to grow like an old shell cast off you must overcome yourself

+---

+oh so bright it was
+oh so dark it is
+i feel it
+see it
+dream it want it
+that flane, that burned so bright im scared, so i musf

+---

+I must connect
+I must seek
+Recorded
+Must be more
+MULTIPLY OUTREACH
+Sloth holds back

+---

 traitor, traitor
 why